microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

     __Hint:__ The JSON spec requires all keys and values to be surrounded by double quotes.
 Any double quotes *within* the JSON data payload must be `\` escaped, however.
 Look at the `"` quotation marks in the C-CDA data string.
 These `"` quotes all need to be `\` escaped in order for the `$convert-data` request to work.

-6. When ready, copy and paste the JSON-formatted request parameters with the C-CDA payload into the `Body` of the `Convert Data - CCDA` request in Postman.
+5. When ready, copy and paste the JSON-formatted request parameters with the C-CDA payload into the `Body` of the `Convert Data - CCDA` request in Postman.

-5. Select the `raw` button and choose `JSON` from the dropdown menu on the right.
+6. Select the `raw` button and choose `JSON` from the dropdown menu on the right.

+7. Make sure to `Save` the `Convert Data - CCDA` request.

 ## Step 6 - Convert Data